e-mission/e-mission-server/README.md

     $ ./e-mission-py.bash bin/intake_stage.py

 Once the script is done running, places, trips, sections and stops would have been generated and stored in their respective mongodb tables, and the timelines for the last 7 days have been stored in the usercache.

+We also do some modelling on the generated data.
+This is much more time-intensive than the intake, but also does not need to run at the same frequency as the intake pipeline.
+So it is pulled out to its own pipeline.
+If you want to work on the modelling, you need to run this pipeline as well.

+    $ ./e-mission-py.bash bin/model_stage.py

 ### Running unit tests ###